Terasology/BlockDetector/README.md

 # Testing

-This module also has tests for the BlockDetectorSystemImpl class.
-You can find the code [here](src/test/java/org/terasology/blockdetector/systems).
+This module comes with tests based on the [Terasology/ModuleTestingEnvironment](https://github.com/Terasology/ModuleTestingEnvironment) (MTE).
-To run the test, simply run the code from the IDE :).
-Unit Tests are available for these methods:
-1) update
-2) initialise
-3) addDetector
-4) detectBlocks